chrpkorir/FlatDango/README.md

 ## Technologies Used
 - **HTML**: Used for the structure of the webpage.
 - **CSS**: Used for styling the webpage.
-- **JavaScript**: Handles the dynamic aspects of the application such as fetching data, updating ticket counts, and handling user interactions.
+- **JavaScript**: Handles the dynamic aspects of the application like fetching data, updating ticket counts, and handling user interactions.

 ## Project Setup